Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Single Transmission Attempt

-At first consider a set of events $A = \{ \Esd, \Esrd{1}, \dots, \Esrd{K}\}$ including the event of success on the source-destination link and on the first $K$ cooperative links.
-Note that the following analysis holds for any set composed by $\Esd$ and any $K$ events corresponding to the successful use of $K$ cooperative links, however, to keep the notation simple, the result is presented for the first $K$ cooperative links.
-We have
+Firstly, consider the set of events $A = \{ \Esd, \Esrd{1}, \dots, \Esrd{K}\}$ comprising the events of success on the source-destination link and on the first $K$ $2$-hop paths, where $0 \leq K \leq N$.
+Note that the following analysis holds for any set composed by $\Esd$ and any $K$ events corresponding to the successful use of $K$ $2$-hop paths.
+However, to keep the notation simple, the result is presented in~\eqref{eqn:dir_link_sel} for the first $K$ $2$-hop paths.

-In~\eqref{eqn:dir_link_sel}, $(a)$ holds since we condition on the fading powers of interferers and on the Aloha process and since the fading powers $\chSD, \left\{ \chSR{k} \right\}_{k=1}^K, \left\{ \chRD{k} \right\}_{k=1}^K$ follow a Rayleigh distribution and are independent from each other; $(b)$ follows from having independent fading powers on different links and because each interferer decides to transmit independently of the others; $(c)$ follows from taking the expected values over the fading gains and the ALOHA access scheme of interfering nodes; finally, $(d)$ is obtained by applying the probability generating functional of $\ppp$~(cf.~\cite{haenggi13:book}, (4.8)).
+In~\eqref{eqn:dir_link_sel}, in $(a)$ we condition on the realization of $\ppp$, the fading coefficients of the links involving the interferers (and \emph{only} on them), and whether the interferers are active or not.
+The only sources of randomness left are the fading coefficients $\chSD, \left\{ \chSR{k} \right\}_{k=1}^K, \left\{ \chRD{k} \right\}_{k=1}^K$, which follow the exponential distribution with unit mean and are independent of each other, hence the resulting expression; $(b)$ follows from the fact that the fading coefficients of different links are independent, and because each interferer decides to transmit independently of the others; $(c)$ follows from first calculating the expectations over the fading coefficients through the use of the characteristic function of the exponential distribution and then taking the expectations over the indicator functions $\ualoha$; $(d)$ is obtained by applying the probability generating functional of $\ppp$~(cf.~\cite{haenggi13:book}, (4.8)).